mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Mattermost Enterprise Edition comes with two licensing options: Enterprise E10 and Enterprise E20.

-The E10 license suits smaller organizations with less need for automation and compliance, while the E20 license will provide you with features like AD/LDAP, SAML 2.0, automated compliance export, and team-specific permissions.
+The E10 license suits smaller organizations with less need for automation and compliance, while the E20 license offers features like AD/LDAP, SAML 2.0, automated compliance export, and team-specific permissions.
 You can find a full comparison `here <https://mattermost.com/pricing-feature-comparison>`_.

 Once you have installed and deployed Mattermost, activate your Enterprise E20 trial license via **Main Menu > System Console > Edition and License** and select **Start trial**.